scaredvc/revAMP/README.md

 ---

 **Note**: This project requires a Google Maps API key to function properly.
 Make sure to obtain one from the Google Cloud Console and add it to your `.env` file.

+**Educational Disclaimer**: This project demonstrates web development techniques using publicly available data.
+Users should respect all applicable terms of service and use the application responsibly.